zenglenn42/utbc2019-hw-13-doppelganger/README.md

 * slap together a web server
 * present a form to the user
 * post user data to the backend
-* perform a server-side calculation
+* perform a server-side similarity calculation
 * present results to the frontend

 However ...